Psarpei/Multi-Type-TD-TSR/README.md

 Multi-Type-TD-TSR Extracting Tables from Document Images using a Multi-stage Pipeline for Table Detection and Table Structure Recognition:

 # Introduction
-This github repository is still being worked on
+This github repository is work in progress

 # Instructions
 ## Image Alignment Pre-Processing